Meet the Professors

 Memberships: California State Bar, Sonoma County Bar Association

-History at Empire College: Professor Illsley has taught Contracts at Empire College since 1988.
+History at Empire College: Professor Illsley has been on the faculty at Empire College since 1985, teaching classes in Commercial Law and Contracts.

 Read more about Professor Jackson

-Education: Juris Doctorate from the University of California, Davis; Bachelor of Arts in English from the University of California, Davis (magna cum laude)
+Education: Juris Doctor from the University of California, Davis; Bachelor of Arts in English from the University of California, Davis (magna cum laude)

 Professional Experience: Following admission to the California State Bar, Professor Jackson was a research attorney for the Sonoma County Superior Courts and worked as an associate in a number of firms, becoming a partner of O'Brien, Watters, Malisch & Piasta.
 He later worked as a senior trial attorney in the San Francisco office of corporate counsel for State Farm Insurance Companies.
 He is now a partner with Kelly, Jackson & Christianson, LLP handling primarily civil litigation in personal injury, construction, employment, professional negligence, general commercial environmental, and governmental entity liability cases.